Petri-Net Assignment

 • Can you add a single place/transition/arc to the model that changes these invariants (for better or worse)?
 Your new model does not have to conform to the requirements.

-4. Use queries in TAPAAL to analyze the following aspects of the port system:
+4. Use queries in TAPAAL to analyze the following aspects of each system and compare them:

 • (6%) Boundedness: